1979–80 Washington Capitals season

 The 1979–80 Washington Capitals season was the Washington Capitals sixth season in the National Hockey League (NHL).
-The Capitals failed to make the playoffs for the sixth straight year.
+The Capitals failed to make the playoffs for the sixth straight year for the first time in franchise history.

 Regular season

 Washington was tied with the Edmonton Oilers for the last playoff berth with two games remaining, but lost to the Philadelphia Flyers and tied the Atlanta Flames, while the Oilers tied the Minnesota North Stars and defeated the Colorado Rockies to finish two points ahead.